 Irritable bowel syndrome (IBS) is a condition that impacts 1000s of people’s daily life.
 IBS targets your digestive system leading to cramping, bloating, constipation, and diarrhea.
 When suffers experience these symptoms, they often find their stomachs appear a lot larger in size due to bloating and in a great deal of discomfort and pain.

 The curcumin found in turmeric has been linked to decreasing how long it took for food to pass from the stomach to the small intestine.
-This helps to reduce the inflammation and bloating often caused by IBS, helping suffers feel much more comfortable.
+This helps to reduce the inflammation and bloating often caused by IBS, helping sufferers feel much more comfortable.

 Benefits against depression